isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-paint-concrete/index.md

 for both indoors and outdoors use when painting a damp or wet environment.
 ### 3. Cracking and Chipping
 Cracking of concrete paint occurs due to excess sunshine or aging.
 The paint molecular bonds weaken and tend to strain to lead to cracks.
-The stickiness ability of the paint layer under contact is reduced leading to wider cracks that trigger chipping or peeling action.� Cracking problem is mostly found in a dry area or arid climatic condition.
+The stickiness ability of the paint layer under contact is reduced leading to wider cracks that trigger chipping or peeling action.
+Cracking problem is mostly found in a dry area or arid climatic condition.
 To protect your concrete paint from cracking, its advisable to buy paint that resists UV-rays and reflects excess solar insolation.
 Aging paint may crack slightly in the wet region.
 However, chipping is the most common problem in such areas due to excess moisture content.
 ### 4. Color Defacing